 - Nothing is to be affixed to a monument or marker; and

 - Only specific text is allowed on a monument’s back side: Deceased’s last name, and first name if desired.
-Also permitted: “Holocaust survivor” and names of immediate family who perished in the Holocaust.
-No other words will be authorized.
+Also permitted: “Holocaust Survivor” and a Holocaust Survivor image (Jewish Star of David made of barbed wire) and the names of immediate family who perished in the Holocaust.
+No other words or images will be authorized.

 All design elements must be approved by THMP in keeping with the above.
 Furthermore, only monument firms familiar with our rules and specifications are allowed to install monuments and markers at our cemeteries.
 When making arrangements for an install at one of our cemeteries, please communicate directly with your chosen firm.